Questions about the Hmong program?

 Contact Director of Hmong Language Instruction Bee Vang-Moua.

-The Hmong language program in the Asian languages and literatures department is one of the first programs to teach language-accredited Hmong classes.
+The Hmong language program in the Department of Asian Languages and Literatures is one of the first programs to teach language-accredited Hmong classes.
 It is a model program sought by numerous K–12 institutions of learning from all over the states as well as higher education programs in other universities.
-It is unique in its approach to language learning in that it utilizes all the different aspects of communication as the foundation and incrementally imbeds culture as a base for building vocabulary.
+It is unique in its approach to language learning in that it utilizes all the different aspects of communication as the foundation, and incrementally imbeds culture as a base for building vocabulary.

-Level 1: Traditional/Heritage Students 1011, 1012, 3021, 3022
+Level 1: Traditional and Heritage Students 1011, 1012, 3021, 3022

-Level 2: Accelerated Students 1015, 1016
+Level 2: Accelerated Students 1015, 3016

 Level 3: Advanced Students 3031, 3032

-The advanced courses are not a track, in and of itself, but are optional courses for any student minoring in Asian Languages & Literature with a Hmong focus.
+The advanced courses are not a track, in and of themselves, but are optional courses for any student minoring in Asian Languages & Literature with a Hmong focus.
 These courses are requirements for students majoring with a focus on Hmong.
-The advanced courses are currently being taught on campus but are in the process of becoming study abroad courses for a full immersion curriculum in China, where the roots of the Hmong have been strongly planted.
+The advanced courses are currently being taught on campus but are in the process of becoming learning abroad courses for a full immersion curriculum in China, where the roots of the Hmong have been strongly planted.

 All three tracks follow the same curriculum alignment.
 Graduates from all three tracks learn the same materials, unique to each track and the teaching/delivery of materials.
 Graduates must pass the same levels of exams and are on track to take advanced Hmong, which is currently a third-year option for minors in Hmong and required for majors.